 Mia Shelton is a singer/songwriter from the Raleigh-Durham area of North Carolina.
 Her music ranges from slow, melodic ballads to grunge-influenced teenage anthems.
-Shelton's music is inspired by a variety of artists that curate her unique sound, some of which include Lana Del Rey, Nirvana, Fleetwood Mac, Minnie Riperton, The Carpenters, Diana Ross and The Supremes, Joni Mitchell, The Doors, Cigarettes After Sex, The Smiths, and many more.
+Shelton's music is inspired by a variety of artists that curate her unique sound, some of which include Lana Del Rey, Fleetwood Mac, Minnie Riperton, The Carpenters, Diana Ross and The Supremes, Joni Mitchell, The Doors, Cigarettes After Sex, and many more.
 From surf rock to the Jazz Age to Woodstock, her music pulls from all eras and areas, especially from her own background.

 In 2017, Shelton wrote and recorded her first EP, "Ethereal," with her friend and musical mentor, Joe Romeo.
 In 2018, she released a single called "I Used To Stalk Your Instagram" with guitarist, Illennamnate.
 She continues to write music and create a plethora of different art and media for her audience.